Careers and Life Skills Development

 Preparing pupils for life beyond school is an important part of school life and the theme of 'helping pupils to get to where they want to be' is reflected in the school's careers programme.
 Opportunities for life skills development, career exploration and career management are provided throughout the school during four mornings of PSHCE per year.
 Career specific Breakfast Meetings and a Careers Evening for pupils in Year 10,11 and Sixth Form provide opportunities to talk informally with local, regional and national business representatives.
 Whilst being adaptable to the changing requirements of school leavers, the core activities are designed to support pupils in making informed careers choices at each stage of their career journey, whether this leads to study in further or higher education establishments, apprenticeships or employment.

 At KS4, the emphasis shifts towards more structured careers planning, whilst also recognising the need to keep options open to accommodate potential changes in future direction.
-In Year 10, all pupils have a Careers Interview with Mrs Heads and the opportunity to spend a week on Work Experience during the first week of the summer holiday at the end of the year.
+In Year 10, all pupils have a Careers Interview with Mrs Mason or Mrs Robinson and the opportunity to spend a week on Work Experience during the first week of the summer holiday at the end of the year.
 In the Trinity term, they take the Morrisby Psychometric Assessment which uses their individual profile of strengths, interests and aspirations to inform their career planning.
-At the start of Year 11, pupils have a follow-up Careers Interview with Mrs Heads which builds on previous ideas and focuses on post-16 choices.
-Life skills activities including preparing job applications, curriculum vitae, interview skills and managing finances are introduced in PSHCE sessions.
+As part of the PSHCE program, in the summer term of Y10 all pupils undergo a mock job interview with teaching staff and receive feedback on their demeanour and guidance on how to answer standard interview questions.

 At KS5, careers and life skills development is very much focused towards university applications as well as personal and financial independence.
 Specific guidance is available to pupils opting for employment or apprenticeships and to those who are uncertain of their future direction and possibly planning a GAP year.
 Pupils considering university entrance have access to an extensive range of prospectuses for colleges and universities and are guided through the UCAS application process with one-to-one support, particularly when completing the Personal Statement section of the application.
 Interview practice with business professionals has proved invaluable in raising confidence as well as highlighting areas for improvement in interview techniques.